Sample Preparation

 You can submit your bacteria in several different ways!

-• Bacterial colonies: Plate colonies on agar plates.
+- Bacterial colonies: Plate colonies on agar plates.
 Circle and number colonies or leave blank for random pick.
 Wrap agar plates in parafilm and provide a cushion to protect against potential damage.
-We will incubate the plate overnight at 37°C before processing if the colonies are too small or not visible.
+If the colonies are too small or not visible, we will contact you and incubate the plate overnight at 37°C before processing, resulting in a delay of one day.

-• Liquid culture: 100ul of overnight-grown liquid culture (8 to 16 hours), shipped in 200ul strip tubes.
-We will grow overnight at 37 °C if the culture is not dense.
+- Liquid culture: 100μL of overnight-grown liquid culture (8 to 16 hours), shipped in 200μL strip tubes.
+If the culture is not dense, we will contact you and grow the culture overnight at 37 °C before processing, resulting in a delay of one day.

-• Colonies picked in water: Pick 1 large colony in 10ul H2O only (no media).
+- Colonies picked in water: Pick 1 large colony in 10μL H2O only (no media).
 Samples should be visibly cloudy.
-Please note, if the plasmid is low copy, then submitting colonies picked in H2O might fail sequencing.
+Please note, if the plasmid is low copy, submitting colonies picked in H2O might fail sequencing.

-• Glycerol stock: The sample submitted should be cloudy.
-We will incubate the sample overnight at 37°C before processing if liquid is not cloudy.
+- Glycerol stock: The sample submitted should be cloudy.
+If the liquid is not cloudy, we will contact you and will incubate the sample overnight at 37°C before processing, resulting in a delay of one day.

 When will I receive the results?